 Section has been substantially shortened; text prepared by Lucia Mancini

 Raw materials provide the foundation for the goods, services, and infrastructure that make up our socioeconomic systems.
 Raw materials are especially important for the fulfilment of several human needs, including housing, mobility, food, heating, and other material and immaterial needs, but their extraction and processing can generate severe environmental and social impacts.
-Raw materials are also crucial for the achievement of the European Green Deal (EGD) targets, ; for instance, large amounts of raw materials will be needed for climate-neutral energy generation and storage.
-According to the assessment performed in section 3.1, resource use is expected to rise by 35% between 2022 and 2035 without considering EGD policy efforts, and the impact of EGD targets and ambitions does not appear to reduce such impact.
+Raw materials are also crucial for the achievement of the European Green Deal (EGD) targets, as well as for the Clean Industrial Deal; for instance, large amounts of raw materials will be needed for climate-neutral energy generation and storage.
+According to the assessment performed in section 2.1, resource use is expected to rise by 35% between 2022 and 2035 without considering EGD policy efforts, and the impact of EGD targets and ambitions does not appear to reduce such impact.

 The main technologies involved in the renewable energy sector for generation and storage are batteries, electrolysers, wind turbines, heat pumps and solar PV.
 These technologies are also key contributors to other sectors (e.g. energy-intensive industry sector, ICT, defence).
 The projected demand for the different raw materials intensively present in the renewable energy value chain is increasing sharply.
 For instance, the demand for lithium (which is predominantly extracted in Chile and Australia and processed in China and Chile) could increase over 150% in a high demand scenario ([19]).